ShaneD20/Mu-Lang-Compiler/tutorial.md

 as magicNumber : 12;

-as triplePlusValue : use y .
+as triplePlusValue : use #z .

-  as #z : y;
   #z *= 3;
   return #z + magicNumber;
 ,,